Great Barrier Reef Virtual Challenge 2021 - 1,429 Miles

 How this Virtual Race Works

-Complete the distance of the Great Barrier Reef any time, any pace, anywhere!
+Complete the distance of the Great Barrier Reef throughout 2021, any time, any pace, anywhere!

-Run, jog, walk or cycle the 1,429 miles, record your activity on a tracking app/device, then submit your evidence to claim your medal.
+Run, jog, walk or cycle the 1,429 miles in 2021, record your activities on a tracking app/device, then submit your evidence to claim your medal.

 As soon as we receive your evidence, we will send out your medal!